AjayShah

 read: Understanding

-business cycles by Robert Lucas, Carnegie-Rochester
+by Robert Lucas, Carnegie-Rochester

-Conference Series on Public Policy,
+Conference Series on Public Policy

 1977; After

-Keynesian Macroeconomics by Lucas and Sargent, Federal
+by Lucas and Sargent, Federal

-Reserve Bank of Minneapolis Quarterly Review,
+Reserve Bank of Minneapolis Quarterly Review

 1978; Methods and

-problems in business cycle theory by Robert Lucas,
+problems in business cycle theory

 Journal of Money, Credit and Banking, 1980.